 We have the occasional mouse build a nest in our coop, and with all the grain we have on our farm, we’re ripe for an infestation.

-Preventing mice is definitely better than trying to exterminate, so use the pro tips in this week’s podcast to prepare for the chances that a rodent freeloader will try to make a nice home in your coop.
+Preventing mice is definitely better than trying to exterminate, so use the pro tips in this article to prepare for the chances that a rodent freeloader will try to make a nice home in your coop.

 - My favorite battle-tested way to prevent mice in your coop

-- The secure ways to make sure your feed doesn’t attract rats
+- The secure ways to make sure your feed doesn’t attract mice and rats

 - How to make sure your coop is prepared to fend off a mouse visit

 6 Ways To Keep Mice Out Of Your Coop

 Below you will find 6 of my top tips for keeping mice out of your chicken coop.
 You may use one, or you may use them all (I recommend all).
 None of these tips include more aggressive things like poisons or snap traps.
 I like to encourage other deterents first.
 Let’s go.

 That’s right.
 Give those mice and rats a run for their money.
 The harder you make it for them to get what they want, the less likely they will come around.
 Use tough, secure containers for your feed.
 We all know feed is what they are after, followed by nice warm nesting material.

 I recommend containers such as metal trash cans with lids that snap on tight.
 Plastic trash cans are okay but, believe it or not, mice can chew through them if they are desperate enough.
 They can also slip through the lid if it doesn’t fit tight enough (which means open access for cute, but destructive, little mice).
 If you do choose to use plastic be sure that it’s a heavy grade with a quality lid.

 If you don’t have a large flock you might use a heavy duty 5 gallon bucket.
 You can get those with screw on lids that will make it impossible for a mouse to slide through.